Journal of the Optical Society of America B (JOSA B) Emerging Researcher Best Paper Prize

 JOSA B represents new developments pertaining to all aspects of the interaction of light with matter.
 The Journal also serves researchers in the field at all stages of their careers, reflecting both its society heritage and the global community of editors, authors, and reviewers who contribute and consume the content.
 As a part of that service, JOSA B supports the professional development of early-career researchers in optics and photonics, both with an assistant topical editor mentoring program, and with this Emerging Researcher Best Paper Prize.

 This Prize recognizes one outstanding paper published in the Journal by an emerging researcher each year.
 The recipient is selected by a committee of JOSA B Editors representing a range of topics across the scope of the Journal and the criteria include significance, quality, and presentation.
 The Prize includes a certificate of recognition, and the winning paper is made openly available at no charge to the author.

 To be eligible for the Prize, the first author of the paper must be a student or early-career researcher within five years of earning their highest degree.
-Nominations are open in January of each year.

 2021 Best Paper Prize Winner

 Cornell University, USA

 Starting dynamics of a linear-cavity femtosecond Mamyshev oscillator